Tax Management India. Com

 X X X X Extracts X X X X

-..... according to which "levy" signifies to collect, or exact, etc. Reliance has also been placed on a Bench decision in Modi Spinning and Weaving Mills Company Ltd. v.
+..... h "levy" signifies to collect, or exact, etc. Reliance has also been placed on a Bench decision in Modi Spinning and Weaving Mills Company Ltd. v.
 The State of Punjab [1965] 16 S.T.C.
 635., in which the validity of rules 20 and 35 of the Punjab General Sales Tax Rules, 1949, and certain provisions of the principal Act was examined.
 These rules provide that every registered dealer is bound to furnish returns quarterly within thirty days from the expiry of each quarter.
 The contention canvassed before the Bench was that according to sub-clause (vi) of section 5(2)(a) of the principal Act, in arriving at the figure of the taxable turnover for any period deductions had to be made from the dealer's gross turnover with reference to sub-clause (vi) and since those deductions covered the period of six months after the close of the year it would not be possible for the dealer to file a return and deposit the tax in accordance with the impugned rules quarterly before the expiry of the above period of six months.
-After referring to sections 10 and 12 of the principal Act and the other relevant provisions, the submissions made were repelled by the Bench and it was held that th .....
+After referring to sections 10 and 12 of the principal Act and the other relevant provisions, the submissions made were repelled by the Bench and it was held that the rules were perf .....

 X X X X Extracts X X X X